hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 #### PCES Writer

-PCES Writer will be changed to use `MemoryMappedFile`.
+PCES Writer will be changed to use `FileChannel`.
+All writes will be synchronous.
+The PCES writer will accept an event as input, and will return that same event once it has been written to disk.
 The `flush` API will be removed (or, at least, no longer used by the consensus engine.
 It may be required for clean shutdown, which will be handled by another issue).

 #### Asynchronous writing changes